filterpaper/filterpaper.github.io/qmk/workflow.md

 * The matrix `file:` section is a list of files to be built (`- cradio.json` in the example).
 * Change this section to the name of your json file.
 Additional entries (with `-` prefix) can be added to build multiple keyboards.
-̃* The `user:` section defaults to your GitHub username.
-Change this section accordingly if you used a different keymap name for the json file in the first step.
+* GitHub username is default for `user:`.
+Change this accordingly if a different keymap name was used in [QMK Configurator](https://config.qmk.fm/#/).

 ## Committing the Workflow

-* Click on `Source Control` in the left column and enter a meaningful commit message.
+* Select `Source Control` on the left column and enter a meaningful commit message.
 * Click on the `Commit` checkmark above to commit the file directly to your repository:

 ![workflow6](workflow6.png)